gompocp/WorldPredownload/README.md

 # WorldPredownload ![Downloads](https://img.shields.io/github/downloads/gompocp/WorldPredownload/total?color=darkgreen) ![Current Version](https://img.shields.io/github/v/release/gompocp/WorldPredownload?color=blue)<br>

+Modding the VRChat client is against VRChat's Terms of Service.
+Therefore use this at your own risk.
+I am not responsible for if you get banned or any other punishment by using this mod!<br>

 -Credit to [Psychloor](https://github.com/Psychloor/AdvancedInvites/blob/master/AdvancedInvites/InviteHandler.cs) for method to convert worldID to apiWorld instance + much much more, and some of the way stuff is structured is also inspired by his utilities file<br>
 -Credit to [Ben](https://github.com/BenjaminZehowlt/DynamicBonesSafety) for xref scanning mechanism and hud icon idea<br>
 -Credit to [Knah](https://github.com/knah/) for [enable disable listener](https://github.com/knah/VRCMods/blob/master/UIExpansionKit/Components/EnableDisableListener.cs) and the [hud icon method](https://github.com/knah/VRCMods/blob/master/JoinNotifier/JoinNotifierMod.cs#L120) that I changed to use here along with the [assetbundle loading mechanism](https://github.com/knah/VRCMods/blob/master/JoinNotifier/JoinNotifierMod.cs#L61)  <br>